RitaAhmadi/ritaahmadi.github.io/research.md

       </div>
       <div class="pub-summary">
         <div class="pub-summary-inner">
-          We show how the ZX-calculus can serve as a complete graphical language for topological quantum computation, connecting categorical quantum mechanics with anyonic models through diagrammatic rewriting.
+          We show how the ZX-calculus can serve as a complete graphical language for topological quantum computation.
           <div class="pub-links">
             <a class="cta-link" href="https://iopscience.iop.org/article/10.1088/1751-8121/acfc8b" target="_blank">Journal →</a>
             <a class="cta-link" href="https://arxiv.org/abs/2211.03504" target="_blank">arXiv →</a>